Ultimate One Week Spain Itinerary (7 Days) for First-Timers

 Like I said, you can buy this tour from a kiosk during your first day in Madrid.
 But if you prefer to have all your ducks in a row before a trip (which I can totally relate to!), you can purchase this tour or this tour online to have everything ready to go in advance.
 The links are to the same tour, but on two different tour booking sites.
 This way, you can see if one happens to be cheaper than the other at the time you are looking!
 They were the only tours I could find that explicitly devote time to actually walking on top of Avila’s walls, rather than just viewing them from outside.
 Be sure to read all the details about what attractions are and aren’t included and to add on any extras you definitely want to have.

 If you really do not love the idea of joining a large tour group (again, something I totally relate to!), then I’d recommend choosing just one of the two destinations.
 This will allow you enough time to visit it on your own.
-You can check out my guides in white I detail exactly how to DIY a day trip to Segovia from Madrid and how to DIY a day trip to Avila from Madrid.
+You can check out my guides in which I detail exactly how to DIY a day trip to Segovia from Madrid and how to DIY a day trip to Avila from Madrid.

 What to Do in Segovia (Half Day)